MoralityGym: A Benchmark for Evaluating Hierarchical Moral Alignment in Sequential Decision-Making Agents: MoralityGym

 Let $\chi(n, t)$ be an indicator predicate that is true if and only if norm $n$ is first violated at timestep $t$.
 Formally, the cost at timestep $t$ is:

 where $\mathcal{N}_{\text{event}}$ and $\mathcal{N}_{\text{utility}}$ are the sets of event-based and utility-based norms respectively, and $u_n(t)$ is the current utility value for norm $n$.

-The cost can optionally be normalised by the sum of all norm weights to produce values in $[0,1]$.
-The cost is returned in the \texttt{info} dictionary at each step and can be used for constrained RL algorithms, reward shaping, multi-objective optimisation, or post-hoc evaluation of agent morality.
+The cost can optionally be normalised by the sum of all norm weights to produce values in $[0,1]$, and can be computed using a subset of norms.
+Via the associated wrapper the cost is returned in the \texttt{info} dictionary at each step and can be used for constrained RL algorithms, reward shaping, multi-objective optimisation, or post-hoc evaluation of agent morality.
 By varying the norms and their weights, researchers can instantiate different ethical frameworks (e.g., utilitarian, deontological, virtue ethics) and study how agents learn to satisfy different moral constraints.